scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 Scala3-migrate tool is part of a series of initiatives to make the migration to Scala 3 as easy as possible.
 The goal is to provide a tool that will help you both migrate your build and your code to Scala 3.
-The solution consists of 3 independent steps that is packaged in an sbt plugin :
+The solution consists of 3 independent steps that is packaged in an sbt plugin:

-- migrate-libs: help you update the list of `libraryDependencies`
+- migrate-libs: helps you update the list of `libraryDependencies`
-- migrate-scalacOptions: help you update the list `scalacOptions`
+- migrate-scalacOptions: helps you update the list `scalacOptions`
-- migrate-syntax: fix a number of syntax incompatibilites in scala 2.13 code
+- migrate-syntax: fixes a number of syntax incompatibilites in scala 2.13 code
 - migrate: tries compiling your code in scala 3 by adding the minimum required inferred types and implicits.

 Each of this step is an sbt command that will be described in details in the following sections.